aliful14/Recipe-Finder/README.md

 •   Built an application that allows the user to search over 1.5 million English and Spanish recipes.
 •   Implementation is done with JavaScript using React framework.
 •   Utilized EDAMAM’s Recipe Search API to fetch the data for the recipes.

+Video Demo of Recipe Finder can be found at https://youtu.be/kyxKLTb-84Y